 Michael Shaughnessy is a professor of German in the Department of Modern Languages.
 In addition to German language, literature, and culture, Dr. Shaughnessy has a professional interest in educational technology.
 He is particularly interested in the perception of technology within education and the role it plays within the humanities.

-Dr. Shaughnessy is a strong advocate for foreign language and intercultural education, an active member in the American Association of Teachers of German, and a lifelong member of the Society for German American Studies.
-He is an expert on the subject of German speaking immigrants to Pittsburgh and published the book German Pittsburgh in 2007.
+Dr. Shaughnessy is a strong advocate for foreign language and intercultural education, an active member of the American Association of Teachers of German, and a lifelong member of the Society for German American Studies.
+He is an expert on the subject of German-speaking immigrants to Pittsburgh and published the book German Pittsburgh in 2007.

 He is a leader in the field of entrepreneurial programming at liberal arts colleges and serves as chair of the UPCEA network for Small and Specialized Institutions.